EclipseStudiosMC/tpa/README.md

 In this datapack we are using SilicatYT method to get a list of all online players, check out his video [here](https://youtu.be/5IIG10M2pn8)!

+## Settings

+This datapack has 2 setting:
+- Recommended Gamerule: Disables `sendCommandFeedback` to hide some unnecessary text, but keep in mind that it also hides text from other commands like `/data`.
+- Remove the black color: This setting removes the black color from the color pool for when you are selecting who you are going to tp to for better visibility.

+All the options can be found when doing `/reload` inside `[Settings]`.

 ## FAQ

 #### Q: Does it have multiplayer compatibility?